Treatments for primary immunodeficiency (PID) disorders (inborn errors of immunity)

-Research and advances in therapies have resulted in improved health and a longer life for people with PIDs.
+Research and advances in therapies have resulted in improved health and a longer life for people with PID/IEI disorders.
 There are currently six main types of treatment options:

 - Immunoglobulin Replacement Therapy (IRT) - subcutaneous (SCIg) or intravenous (IVIg)

 - Immunomodulation – including biologics